majordomusio/ansible-aws-cluster/README.md

 https://master.openshift.example.com:8443

-When prompted for a username and password, simply choose any username/password combination.
-The cluster is configured to accept any users.
+When prompted for a username and password, simply choose any username/password combination, the cluster will accept them.
 To change this behaviour, modify the inventory templates in `roles/prepare_inventories/files`.

 ## DANGERZONE